What is Vehicle Type Approval?This page was last updated on 3rd November 2022

 You will need to ensure that you have the right approval for your intended market.

-Motorcycle Single Vehicle Approval
+UK Motorcycle Single Vehicle Approval

 Manufacturers making just a single vehicle or very small numbers of a vehicle type may wish to use the Motorcycle Single Vehicle Approval (MSVA) scheme in order to place on the market or register vehicles in the UK only.
 The MSVA scheme is the least onerous approval route in terms of compliance but involves an individual inspection of each vehicle.